 For labelling the various CXRs, we implement a Densenet-121~\cite{huangDenselyConnectedConvolutional2018} pre-trained on ImageNet~\cite{russakovskyImageNetLargeScale2015} and replace the final fully connected layer with the number of classes in the ChestX-ray14 dataset.
 The model is trained end-to-end in a multi-label configuration to predict all classes simultaneously while making use of the weighted cross entropy function (\ref{eq:BCE-weight}) implemented by Guendel \emph{et al.}~\cite{guendelLearningRecognizeAbnormalities2018}.
-The modified loss balances the frequency of positive and negative classes per label based on the frequency within the dataset.
-This adjusts the loss to require the model to discriminate between all classes equally which improves performance for rarer classes.
+The modified loss balances the frequency of positive ($N_p$) and negative ($N_n$) labels per class ($c$) based on the overall frequency within the training dataset.
+This adjusts the loss to require the model to discriminate equally between all classes which improves performance for rarer classes.

-For training, we extract subsets of the dataset to include only images with modified labels from Rajpurkar \emph{et al.}~\cite{rajpurkarDeepLearningChest2018}, we group images at the patient level and average the labels across all images for an individual to produce a summary of the average set of conditions per patient.
+For training, we extract a subset of the full dataset to include only images with modified labels from Rajpurkar \emph{et al.}~\cite{rajpurkarDeepLearningChest2018}, we group images at the patient level and average the labels across all images for an individual to produce a summary of the average set of conditions per patient.
 The dataset is then split into training, validation and test sets through iterative stratification of the average patient labels to maintain label proportions across sets while ensuring no patient overlap occurs.
 We augment images with a 10\textdegree \ rotation, random horizontal flip probability of 50\%, and colour jitter for brightness, contrast, saturation, and hue of \num{0.1}.
-The model is trained using an ADAM optimiser~\cite{kingmaAdamMethodStochastic2017} using the default settings with an initial learning rate of $10^{-3}$, which is reduced by a factor of ten if the validation micro-averaged Reciever Operating Characteristic (ROC) Area Under Curve (AUC) fails to improve for several epochs.
+The model is trained using an ADAM optimiser~\cite{kingmaAdamMethodStochastic2015} using the default settings with an initial learning rate of $10^{-3}$, which we reduce by a factor of ten if the validation macro-averaged Receiver Operating Characteristic (ROC) Area Under Curve (AUC) fails to improve for several epochs.
 Once model performance plateaus, it is evaluated on the test set.
-We repeat the same process for the final trained discriminator, replacing the final binary linear layer with the number of classes and train the subsequent classification model end-to-end.
+We repeat the same process for the final trained discriminator, replacing the final linear scoring layer with the number of classes and train the subsequent classification model end-to-end.